 Llyn Crafnant is NOT available for water activities, it is a fishing lake.

 Llyn Geirionydd is open for water activities, access by road is from Trefriw along very narrow roads.
 A small number of motor boats are permitted to use the Eastern part of Llyn Geirionydd but they are not permitted to use the Western end; the boundary is marked by buoys.

 The lakes to the North of the Crafnant Valley: Cowlyd and Eigiau supply the power station at Dolgarrog and boating/swimming are not permitted.

 Snowdonia is increasingly becoming an area famed for its outdoor attractions, we suggest you look at www.visitsnowdonia.info as part of your planning.
-There are a variety of leaflets on display in the Centre.
+There are a variety of commercial activity providers in the area and there are leaflets on display in the Centre.

 Co-op Llanrwst 06.00-23.00 Monday-Saturday; 10.00-16.00 Sunday